toUpperCase78/intel-processors/README.md

 - `Product`: Name of the manufactured processor
 - `Status`: Indicates the current status of the processor
 - `Release Date`: Shows when the processor has been released to PC manufacturers or individual users
+- `Cores`: The number of cores the processor has
 - `Max.
 Turbo Freq.
 (GHz)`: The maximum clock speed the processor can reach, especially while on full load (in GHz)
 - `Base.
 Freq.
 (GHz)`: The base clock speed of the processor (in GHz)
 - `Cache (MB)`: The total cache capacity of the processor (in MB)